teenzhere/Data-Analytics-Portfolio/customer_behavior_analysis/README.md

 <img width="523" height="191" alt="workflow_screenshot" src="https://github.com/user-attachments/assets/dd8146ce-ce82-4993-88e5-678d7e6e6601" />

 ## Data Preparation & EDA
-Clean, transform, and explore raw data for analysis
+Cleaning, transforming and explore raw data for analysis is done using python.Detailed steps can be found in [Customer_Behavior_Report.pdf](docs/Customer_Behavior_Report.pdf)
 ## Data Analysis (SQL)
  Run business queries to uncover insights on customer segments, loyalty, and purchase drivers.
+ The  queries used for solving the business questions can be found in [Customer_Behavior_Report.pdf](docs/Customer_Behavior_Report.pdf)

 ## 💡Key Insights
 🔸68% of customers are male, highlighting the dominant subscriber demographic.<br>